admin1

 Material TypeWear ResistanceEnvironmental ResistanceNotes on Valve Stem Covers

-Aluminum AlloyHighExcellent corrosion resistance, waterproofSuperior durability and quality
+Aluminum AlloyHighExcellent corrosion resistance, waterproofSuperior durability and long service life

-PlasticLowerGood chemical resistance, needs UV stabilizersLightweight, less durable
+PlasticLowerGood chemical resistance, requires UV stabilizersLightweight but less durable

 Sealing, Corrosion Resistance, and Weatherproofing